saracave/java-big-segment-redis-example/README.md

 2. On the command line, run `./gradlew run` (or, on Windows, `gradlew run`).

 You should see the message `"Feature flag '<flag key>' is <true/false> for this context"`.

+This example has been configured for bigSegments using the [java-server-sdk-redis](https://github.com/launchdarkly/java-server-sdk-redis) release [3.0.0](https://github.com/launchdarkly/java-server-sdk-redis/releases/tag/3.0.0).

+Redis.bigSegmentStore() is now used instead of Redis.dataStore()